How To Create The Best Lighting Solutions For Your Home

 Accent/decorative lighting for “special anything”

-This could include not only possessions, but also vignettes, artwork, flower arrangements, etc. A little well placed “drama” adds a lot of interest without a lot of fuss.
+“Anything special” could include possessions, vignettes, artwork, flower arrangements, etc..
+A little well placed “drama” adds a lot of interest without a lot of fuss.

 Highlighting your favorite things and vignettes is a wonderful way to personalize your home.